Teaching Approach and FAQ

 Students having fun at the Kitsap Music Teachers Association Music Carnival.

-Plan on 30 to 90 minutes per day.
-Students who wish to enter competitions or who are planning for a career in music practice more.
-Young beginners start with 10-20 minutes per day.
+Plan on 30 to 90 minutes per day, at least five days per week.
+Students who wish to enter competitions or who are planning for a career in music practice much more.
 It is the reinforcement given by consistent daily practice that will ensure success.
+Setting a consistent practice time in the daily schedule is one key to success.
+My most successful students have scheduled their practice at a set time daily-- "if it's 4:00, then it's time to practice."

 Why is consistent practice so important?